jilliangmeehan/looore/content/Books/The Pale Princess and the Six Pygmies.md

 > [!Laura] Laura
 > I still can't decide if I like the Archons as the Pygmies?
 There's the theory that the pale princess = Tsaritsa and that's why there's six.
 There's also the possibility that Focalors destroying her archon seat etc etc. Idk. *Who* the pygmies are is honestly what I have the least thoughts on.
 >
 > But.
 I absolutely have to bring up Ballad of the Fjords story: "He and Snegurochka once fell in love, yet lost each other due to the wicked tricks of the changelings — a truly tragic tale."
 Pygmies = changelings?????
 Yay, nay???
 Am I insane??????????????
-Especially since I highkey think the Prince of Light = Third Descender and I lower-key think third descender might = Ajax.
+Especially since I highkey think the Prince of Light = Third Descender and I lower-key think [[Ajax might be the third descender|third descender might = Ajax]].

+> [!jillian]
+> i honestly have no idea, but i will say that i don't think it makes much sense for venti and zhongli to be pygmies saved by the tsaritsa unless there is some truly bonkers shit going on with her. but putting that aside, i do think portraying the archons as secretly corrupt is neat and i wouldn't be surprised by it.
+AND having six of them instead of the usual seven dwarves is really pointed.
+>
+> ballad of the fjords is compelling tho for sure — if *that's* true then the pygmies obviously can't be the archons, since the archons were not archon-ing while the third descender was still alive.
+>
+> other guesses i've had for the prince of light that i don't really think are accurate now: second crowned heir from the gnostic chorus, dainsleif, unnamed prince of khaenri'ah.

 ## Volume V
 > A fairytale story that has been told throughout Teyvat for ages.
 In this installment, the Six Pygmies' sinister scheme starts to unfold.